 Frictionless is the present.
 And the future.

 Millennials demand frictionless experiences with no barriers to converting.
-Because digital innovation has been the norm for their entire lives, Millennials have higher expectations for brands to deliver simplicity.
-To them, being always on the go is an everyday reality and they have been the ones to push technology to make transactions faster, simpler and more convenient.
+Because digital innovation has been the norm for much of their lives, Millennials have higher expectations for brands to deliver simplicity.
+To them, being always on the go is an everyday reality, and they have been the ones to push technology to make transactions faster, simpler and more convenient.

 Reducing customer friction is vital

 Your customers are on a journey through your conversion funnel.
 Your job is to anticipate their next step.
-In fact, they want you to help them; they are looking for bread crumbs and you should be there holding a big bold sign.
+In fact, they want your help: Your customers are looking for bread crumbs and you should be there holding a big bold sign.

 It isn’t enough to offer good customer service when an issue occurs.
-Yes, you have to do that too, but the real necessity is preventing the issue in the first place.
+Yes, you have to do that too, but it's crucial to prevent the issue in the first place.
 You need to reduce customer friction and provide them with an effortless and convenient experience.